mmontone/peggy-input/README.md

 The `candidates` contain an array of completion candidates.
 When one of those rules match, they are completed using the specified candidates.

+### Options
+- `grammar`: String.
+Required.
+The Peggy grammar.
+- `completers`: Object.
+Required.
+Object with keys being the completer name, and value an object with `rule` and `candidates`. `rule` is the name of the Peggy rule to create. `candidates` is an array of strings with the completion candidates.
+- `showSyntaxErrorMsg`: Boolean.
+Optional.
+Default is `true`.
+When enabled show the syntax errors below the HTML input.
+- `onChange`: Function.
+Optional.
+A function handler that is invoked with the PeggyInput instance as argument when there's a change.

+### API
+- `isValid`: Returns `true` iff the current input value is a valid expression according to the provided grammar.
+- `getValue`: Returns the parsed value of the input, unless it is in an error state.
+- `getError`: Returns the current syntax error.

 ### Examples

 #### Assignments language